Miguel Ramos: Career in Italy and Spain

 In 1998, Ramos became the first Portuguese driver to take part in the Italian Superturismo Championship.
 With a lack of familiarity of the tracks and the competition, he ended the Privateer drivers classification in sixth position, with five podiums.

 In 1999, at 27 years old, Ramos entered the Toyota Super Formula, his debut with single seater racing, his best result a third place in 2000.
 In 2001, Ramos moved up to the new Spanish Formula Three Championship, ending the season in 10th place overall.

-The year of 2002 was of consecration!
-In the difficult but spectacular and competitive world of Grand Tourism cars, Miguel Ramos won the Spanish GT Championship with a Saleen, having as team colleague Pedro Chaves.

-Also in the year 2002 he made his first participation in the 24 Hours of Le Mans.
-With the team Ray Mallock Ltd. team he achieved the 5th position on the GTS class.
+Ramos won the Spanish GT Championship in 2002 with a Saleen, having as team colleague Pedro Chaves.
+Also in 2002, he made his first participation in the 24 Hours of Le Mans.
+With the Ray Mallock Ltd. team, he achieved fifth place on the GTS class.

 The following seasons, in the years 2003 and 2004, was full of challenges.
-Having as adversaries some of the World's best drivers – some of them ex-Formula 1 drivers — Miguel Ramos participated in the prestigious and media-covered FIA GT Championship.
-Various impediments prevented well-deserved ascensions to the podium, but seven classifications in the first best ten positions, prove his unequivocal value.

-Also in 2004 he participated on the Le Mans Endurance Series in a prototype with RML team driving a MG Lola prototype, getting for his team the 5th position on the championship.
+Having as adversaries some of the world's best drivers — some of them ex-Formula 1 drivers — Ramos participated in the FIA GT Championship.
+Despite various impediments, he earned seven classifications in the first best ten positions.
+In 2004, he participated on the Le Mans Endurance Series in a prototype with RML team driving a MG Lola prototype, getting for his team fifth place on the championship.

-2005 was and extremely competitive year for Miguel Ramos.
-The Italian GT Championship conflates the best of the Italian manufactures of GT, demonstrating a high level of the competitive pace.
-To traduce these, Miguel Ramos dispute until the last race the first position on the championship.

-With the same Ferrari 550 Maranello, the Portuguese driver defended the National Flag on the Le Mans Series in the category of GT1, he participated at 4 of the 5 races achieving one first place in 1000km of Spa and two second places at Nürburgring and Istanbul.
+In 2005, Ramos disputed until the last race first place in the Italian GT Championship.
+With the same Ferrari 550 Maranello, he defended Portugal at the Le Mans Series in the category of GT1.
+He participated in four of the five races achieving one first place in 1000km of Spa and two second places at Nürburgring and Istanbul.

-In the 2006 season Miguel Ramos returned to the most competitive GT world championship, the FIA GT Championship, with the Aston Martin DBR9 in the GT1 class.
-The Portuguese driver achieved the 12th classification helping the team BMS Scuderia Italia to achieve the 2nd position in the GT1 Championship Teams.
-Also compete in a few races of the Italian GT Championship with the Maserati MC12 achieving two victories and one second place accumulating 38 points.
+In the 2006 season, Ramos returned to the most competitive GT world championship, the FIA GT Championship, with the Aston Martin DBR9 in the GT1 class.
+He achieved the 12th classification helping the team BMS Scuderia Italia to achieve second place in the GT1 Championship Teams.
+He also competed in a few races of the Italian GT Championship with the Maserati MC12 achieving two victories and one second place accumulating 38 points.